So far we have identified 256 civilians killed during the Civil War.

 The Patrol was met with a murderous volley of gunfire from both sides of the road and Special Constable Robert J. Cardwell was shot through the head.
 Some weeks earlier McClung had been visited by armed men who searched his property for arms, McClung later gave evidence in a firearms prosecution at Dungannon and has since received threatening letters.
 03/05/1922 On Wednesday the 3rd of May the Belfast Coroner heard several cases concerning the deaths arising out of recent shooting in the city.

 The first case was that of the death of Patrick Fitzsimons, carter, it was stated that he was removing furniture in the New Lodge Road district when a man came forward and shot him.
-Previously a crowd had been observed some distance away making signals and no attempt was made by the crows to catch the murderer, they appeared to cover his retreat.
+Previously a crowd had been observed some distance away making signals and no attempt was made by the crowd to catch the murderer, they appeared to cover his retreat.
 A verdict of death from gunshot wounds inflicted by members of an illegal assembly was returned.
 Patrick Fitzsimons was a Catholic.

 The second case concerned the death of James Campbell an auto gas-meter inspector employed by the Belfast Corporation.
 Mr Campbell was brought up a cul-de-sac by armed men and shot dead.
 A verdict of death from gunshot wounds inflicted by members of an illegal assembly was returned.
 James Campbell was a Protestant.